-Figure 2: (a) Daily mean declination data recorded at SPT observatory and the transferred declination data at ROM observatory.
-Declination data is transferred from SPT to ROM by using the spatial declination gradient derived from the Geomagnetic Iberian Model. (b) Annual mean declination values at ROM estimated from the gufm1 model. (c) Historical records of declination in Paris.
+Figure 2. (a) Daily mean declination data recorded at SPT observatory and the transferred declination data at the ROM observatory.
+Declination data are transferred from SPT to the ROM using the spatial-declination gradient derived from the Geomagnetic Iberian Model. (b) Annual mean declination values at the ROM estimated from the gufm1 model. (c) Historical records of declination in Paris.

-Here, we also focus our analysis in previous crossings of the agonic line at ROM during the historical period covered by instrumental geomagnetic data, i.e. the last four centuries.
-At first glance, and according to the historical geomagnetic reconstruction gufm1 based on a complete compilation of historical observations, mainly taken in naval shipping (Jackson et al., 2000), it seems that the last time that this event occurred was around 1668 (Fig. 2b).
+Here, we also focus our analysis on previous crossings of the agonic line at the ROM during the historical period covered by instrumental geomagnetic data, i.e. the last 4 centuries.
+At first glance and according to the historical geomagnetic reconstruction of gufm1 based on a complete compilation of historical observations, mainly conducted by means of naval shipping (Jackson et al., 2000), it seems that the last time that this event occurred was around 1668 (Fig. 2b).
 This epoch is in agreement with the declination data recorded in other French geomagnetic observatories (Alexandrescu el al., 1996; Mandea and Le Mouël, 2016) close to Spain (Fig. 2c).
-This previous crossing of the agonic line was characterized by an eastward drift, i.e. the declination changed from east to west values.
+This previous crossing by the agonic line was characterised by an eastward drift; i.e. the declination changed from eastern to western values.

-56 Summarising, the goal of this work is to highlight the historical significance of the Royal Observatory of Madrid, which 57 served as the first site for geomagnetic measurements in Spain.
-Additionally, we have compiled a comprehensive dataset of 58 Spanish geomagnetic declinations derived from a variety of sources and spanning the last four centuries.
-Then, we have transferred all the declination data to ROM coordinates to develop a time-continuous declination curve that allows determining the epochs at which the agonic line crossed the ROM observatory during the last centuries.
+In summary, the goal of this work is to highlight the historical significance of the Royal Observatory of Madrid, which served as the first site for geomagnetic measurements in Spain.
+Additionally, we have compiled a comprehensive dataset of Spanish geomagnetic declinations derived from a variety of sources and spanning the last 4 centuries.
+Furthermore, we transferred all the declination data to the ROM coordinates to develop a time-continuous declination curve that allows for a determination of the epochs at which the agonic line crossed the ROM observatory during the last centuries.

-61 2 The Royal Observatory of Madrid
+2 The Royal Observatory of Madrid

-In 1785, King Carlos III of Spain decided to establish an Astronomical Observatory in Madrid and commissioned its design to the renowned architect Juan de Villanueva (Tinoco, 1951).
+In 1785, King Carlos III of Spain decided to establish an astronomical observatory in Madrid and commissioned its design to the renowned architect Juan de Villanueva (Tinoco, 1951).
 Its construction began around 1790 near the Buen Retiro Palace.
-Concurrently, experts were recruited to work at the Observatory, and a collection of instruments was acquired.
-However, just as the works were completed, the Napoleonic invasion of Spain in 1808 led to the destruction of documentation and instrumentation, resulting in significant damage to the Observatory building, which was abandoned for years.
+Concurrently, experts were recruited to work at the observatory, and a collection of instruments was acquired.
+However, just as the works were completed, the Napoleonic invasion of Spain in 1808 led to the destruction of documentation and instrumentation, resulting in significant damage to the observatory building, which was abandoned for years.
 Reconstruction began in 1846, including the training of new staff and the acquisition of new instruments.
-By 1851, the Royal Observatory of Madrid was operational (Fig. 3 shows a picture of the Observatory taken in 1853).
+By 1851, the Royal Observatory of Madrid was operational (Fig. 3 shows a picture of the observatory taken in 1853).